Took EEI in the summer of 2016 as a residential student at the JHU Homewood campus in Baltimore, MD.

 EEI challenged me to . . .
 Step out of my academic comfort zone and elevate my problem-solving ability.
 As a 10th grade student, I realized my shortage when working with other senior camp mates and was not used to studying college-level courses at the beginning.
 However, I did not yield to difficulty and became the one who asked questions the most after classes.
 More often than not, the tutors who were as passionate provided me with insights that fueled me for further study.

 I feel fortunate to attend EI, while expanding my horizon and making lots of friends coming all over the world.
 We have different backgrounds and personalities, but we still became a ‘family’ of happiness.
 More importantly, EI has bonded us together and cultivated us to talk like a real engineer and work as well as think like one.
 All in all, EI has changed my life and consolidated my choice to major in engineering and to conduct interdisciplinary study in the future.

-Currently a senior in high school and planning to major in either structural or biomedical engineering in college.
+Currently a senior in high school and applying to colleges

 Took EI during the summer of 2019 as a commuter student and BMEI during the summer of 2020.